Surgical Procedures: Needle Localization Partial Mastectomy

-If the pathology report says that cancer is seen at or close to the surgical margin, more surgery may be recommended to obtain "clear margins".
+If the pathology report says that cancer is seen at or close to the surgical margin (edges of the tissue removed), more surgery may be recommended to obtain "clear margins".

 What is Recovery Like?

 Your surgeon will discuss specific recovery issues with you.
-In general, you will be up and moving the day after surgery, with some limitations to your normal schedule and exercise routine in the first week or so.
+In general, after 2-3 days you should be able to do normal activities except for heavy lifting and exercise which you should avoid doing for about 2-3 weeks.
 After surgery, you could experience any of the following side effects, which will resolve over time:

 - Pain or sensitivity in surgery area